CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/GeneralRules/AdvantageAndDisadvantage.md

 # Advantage and Disadvantage

-Advantage/disadvantage/super advantage/super disadvantage only applies to a single dice pool, not additional dice pools such as from assists.
+Advantage/disadvantage only applies to a single dice pool, not additional dice pools such as from assists.
 For example, if I have advantage on a stealth check and decide to assist with my "Rogue" vocation, than the advantage only applies on the stealth dice pool and not on the "Rogue" dice pool.
 However, I could preemptively use a destiny point to gain advantage on the "Rogue" assist dice pool.

 ## Advantage